bitcrowd/exmeralda/README.md

 - http://localhost:4000/oban for the Oban dashboard
 - http://localhost:4000/admin for our admin interface

+## Regeneration

+To regenerate an assistant message for a different generation environment, do the following:

+1. Create the generation environment in the console - or get its ID if it already exists
+2. Get the message ID (with role: :user) for which you want to regenerate an answer
+3. Start an iex console and run: `Exmeralda.Chats.regenerate(<<< MESSAGE ID >>>, <<< GENERATION_ENVIRONMENT ID >>>)`.

+Running this function will create a copy of the original chat session and all previous messages, as well as their sources.

 ## Deployment

 The deployment is done with [Fly.io](https://fly.io/docs/elixir/).